-If you’ve already reported the assault to the police, or are considering reporting it to the police, you can choose to have a forensic examination.
+If you’ve already talked with the police, or are considering talking to the police about your options, you can choose to have a forensic examination.
 A forensic examination is where the doctor collects evidence for the police, which they may be able to use in a criminal investigation.
 It’s best to collect evidence within 72 hours (three days) of the sexual assault, however, it can be done up to seven days afterwards.

 How do I get an appointment for an examination after a recent sexual assault?

 You can access our services in many ways:

 - Ask your GP, Family Planning Clinic, or Sexual Health Clinic to refer you